dealingwith/poole/_posts/2002-12-09-Arlington-Virginia-is-my-home-ATM.markdown

 <img src="images/hsu1.jpg">

-last night we went to see three of my friends play at staccato, a cul little club in DC. first up were the Hsu sisters. meant to take shots during their set. oops. anyway, amazing music.
+last night we went to see three of my friends play at staccato, a cool little club in DC. first up were the Hsu sisters. meant to take shots during their set. oops. anyway, amazing music.